ng-Classic/ng-classic/aio/content/guide/understanding-communicating-with-http.md

 # Understanding communicating with backend services using HTTP

 Most front-end applications need to communicate with a server over the HTTP protocol, to download or upload data and access other back-end services.
-Angular provides a client HTTP API for Angular applications, the `HttpClient` service class in `@angular-classic/common/http`.
+Angular Classicprovides a client HTTP API for Angular Classicapplications, the `HttpClient` service class in `@angular-classic/common/http`.

 ## Prerequisites